-Bring Your Own Device - High School
+Bring Your Own Device - HS and HOA

-For High School students only, the district recognizes that some students may be more comfortable using their own device, as opposed to the device assigned by the District.
+For High School and Hampton Online Academy students only, the district recognizes that some students may be more comfortable using their own device, as opposed to the device assigned by the District.
 If a student has access to an equivalent device through their household that is personally assigned and not shared with others in the household, the family may elect to decline delivery of the District assigned device.
 Please notify the district of your intent to have your child bring their own device, by submitting the below BYOD response form.

 Personal devices should at minimum meet, or exceed, the specifications of District assigned devices, as outlined at the end of the One2One Device Program FAQ to ensure a student's ability to access digital resources and actively participate in instructional activities.
 Example: Windows Laptop, iPad with Keyboard, MacBook, Chromebook.
 Smart phones are not considered a suitable alternative personal device.